navi1995/Lifx-macOS-Menu-Switch/README.md

 ## Installation

-Build in xCode and run Lifx Switch.app to install.
+Build in xCode and run Lifx Switch.app to install, or hold OPTION while clicking LifX Switch.app, also storing it in the Applications folder

 ## Usage